mahmoudxyz/jazaredu/README.md

 # jazaredu

+// some steps are removed unlike the orginal version on jazaeredu.com

 # Content Creation Guide on GitHub

 Thank you for your interest in contributing content to our educational website!
 Below is a guide to help you get started with content creation using GitHub.

 ## Step 1: Fork the Repository

-1. Visit our GitHub repository: (https://github.com/mahmoudxyz/jazaredu.git).
-2. Click on the "Fork" button in the top right corner of the repository page.
+1. Click on the "Fork" button in the top right corner of the repository page.
-3. This will create a copy of the repository in your GitHub account.
+2. This will create a copy of the repository in your GitHub account.

-## Step 2: Set up Your Local Environment

-1. Install Git on your computer if you haven't already: [git-scm.com/downloads](https://git-scm.com/downloads).
-2. Open a terminal or command prompt.
-3. Clone the forked repository to your local machine using the following command:

 ## Step 3: Create and Edit Content